Ematicexternal/doc/_posts/2017-07-05-data-event-tracking.md

 ## Preparing your product data
 ---
+In order to use Retry-iQ, this data & events tracking must be implemented.

-Prepare the _products array_, a snapshot of all the items in the cart, all the items to be checked-out or all items that are being converted.
+Firstly, prepare the _products array_, a snapshot of all the items in the cart, all the items to be checked-out or all items that are being converted.

 ```js
 // prepare the products array and issue the API call